 Bella Meyer, Lewis Miller, and Oscar Mora

-Three Pratt SCPS faculty, Bella Meyer, Lewis Miller and Oscar Mora who lead the SCPS Floral Art & Design Certificate Program will participate in an upcoming panel discussion moderated by Deborah Needleman on Tuesday, September 25 at the Pratt Manhattan Center.
-Information and tickets.
+Three Pratt SCPS faculty, Bella Meyer, Lewis Miller and Oscar Mora lead the SCPS Floral Art for Interiors Certificate Program.

 Bella Meyer, Founder and Creative Director of Fleursbella, was born in Paris and grew up immersed in art and painting.
 After having attained a Ph.D. in Medieval Art History in Paris, she moved to New York where she focused on puppetry as well as creating theater costumes, props and masks.
 Over the years Bella incorporated flowers into her work, and in 2005 the studio was born.
 Flowers have always been close to Bella’s heart.
 Their unique ability to inspire people to smile, or to bring a moment’s peace, is important to her.
 Bella creates arrangements much in the way an artist paints, just as she had watched her grandfather, Marc Chagall, paint bouquets that brought joy to the world.